lukso-network/docs/docs/networks/mainnet/running-a-node.md

 ---
-title: Running a node
+title: Running a Node
 sidebar_position: 2
 ---

-# Running a node
+# Running a Node

 :::info